tonyhschu/manifold-cad-live-preview/MODEL_GUIDE.md

 ## Core CSG Operations

-The framework provides these basic operations:
+The framework provides these basic operations in both synchronous and asynchronous forms:

 ### Primitives